jambonz/sbc-inbound/README.md

 ```
 the `drachtio` object specifies the port to listen on for tcp connections from drachtio servers as well as the shared secret that is used to authenticate to the server.

-> Note: [outbound connections](https://drachtio.org/docs#outbound-connections) are used for all drachtio applications in jambonz, to allow for easier centralization and clustering of application logic.
+> Note: either inbound or [outbound connections](https://drachtio.org/docs#outbound-connections) may be used, depending on the configuration supplied.
+In production, it is the intent to use outbound connections for easier centralization and clustering of application logic, while inbound connections are used for the automated test suite.

 ##### rtpengine location
 ```